blackmirroxx/bla/love_hate_js.md

-Of course!
 Let's take this list of grievances and give it the dramatic, over-the-top, and slightly unhinged energy it deserves, complete with code examples that will make you laugh (and then cry a little).

 ***